Afoucheaux/inu-am-i/README.md

 ## About The Project
+  * Work on this project has stopped as of Apr 26 2021.

-This project utilizes Create React App to build an application which allows users to play a game that matches shiba inu's images from a mix of dogs and cats.
-Throughout the project,  goals was to demonstrate competency in the following technologies:
+This project is a solo project that utilizes Create React App, to build an application.
+The Application allows users to match Shiba Inu's images from a mix of dogs and cats.
+A user page and functionality to view past rounds.
+Throughout the project the goal was to demonstrate competency in the following technologies:

 - Architect an application structure using functional components and hooks.
-- Gain competency with React fundamentals
+- Show competency with React fundamentals
 - Continue working with React components & asynchronous JS using Cypress testing
 - Create a multi-page UX using Router